scitran/client/Reproducible-Matlab.md

-Flywheel supports multiple types of computations.
-The method you choose to use is likely to depend on how advanced the analysis methods
+* Flywheel supports multiple types of computations.

-* Gears - Utility
+    * Utility Gears
-* Gears - Advanced
+    * Advanced Gears
-* SDK
+    * Scitran programming

-* Local analyses
+* A project can use a combination of these different methods.

 ***